raulcv/crud-express-apollo-graphql-mongo/README.md

 ### 🛠 &nbsp;Languages and Tools :

-## JavaScript - ApolloServer - GraphQL - Express - bcryptjs - Moongose - JsonWebToken
+#### JavaScript - ApolloServer - GraphQL - Express - bcryptjs - Moongose - JsonWebToken and ...
 Apollo Server was used close to Express for creating the Server with JavaScript

 - It's a API with graphQL and ApolloServer, I used other properties from apollo as well.